Super Lawyers

 March 10, 2023 – Case Count

 There are now 107 pending cases in the Tylenol class action MDL in New York.
-That is an increase of 37 since the MDL was created 4 months ago.
+That is an increase of 37 since the MDL was created four months ago.
 This litigation will continue to grow exponentially.

 March 7, 2023 – More Motions